snsinahub-org/pre2release/README.md

 # Pre-release to release
-Pre-release to release is an action to automatically finds repository's latest pre-release and converts it to a release and set the release as `latest`
+pre2release is an action to automatically finds repository's latest pre-release and converts it to a release and set the release as `latest`

 ## Action Parameters